-Barclays Bank plc is the Council's banker at present and therefore the Council has an intra-day financial exposure to Barclays Bank on a daily basis.
+Barclays Bank plc is the Council's banker at present and therefore the Council have an intraday financial exposure to Barclays Bank on a daily basis.
 This intra-day exposure will not be included with limits set for Barclays as part of the Annual Investment Strategy.
 When it is not financially viable to make an investment, a cash balance will be left at the bank overnight, so long as Barclays Bank remains on Link's recommended Counterparty list.